 Other resources for finding land include Land Link, Craigslist, and farm newspapers/magazines.
-The Land Link program is run by the Community Food & Agriculture Coalition and is designed to connect beginning farmers with landowners who have a particular mission to lease or sell their land to a farmer, rather than to a developer.
+The Land Link program is on FarmLinkMontana.org and is designed to connect beginning farmers with landowners who have a particular mission to lease or sell their land to a farmer, rather than to a developer.
 Their online database is a good place to start your search.